jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

     });
 ```

 Note that we're only changing the vertical direction of the ball, because that's the important one for our gameplay.
-While we could implement more complex bounce physics by taking into account which sides the collision occured on, changing the vertical direction alone gets us the type of ball movement players expect from a block-breaking game.
+While we could implement more complex bounce physics by taking into account which sides the collision occurred on, changing the vertical direction alone gets us the type of ball movement players expect from a block-breaking game.

 Now that the player can actually hit the ball with their paddle, we shouldn't have the ball bounce off the bottom of the screen anymore.
 Find your `onUpdate("ball")` callback and remove second condition from the second `if` statement.
 Your callback should now look like this: